Show-your-Heart/ShowYourHeart/README.md

 To allow the multilanguage on the Administration panel, follow the [guide](https://unfoldadmin.com/docs/multi-language/)

-When sending an email throgh the Administration panel (for example the welcome email to the users), it will be sent on the current language.
-If the template does not exist on this language it will show an error.
+When sending an email throgh the Administration panel (for exemple the welcome email to the users), it will be sent on the current language.

 ## Examples to make contributing easier